-An employee may select CTO as payment for overtime only if the added CTO does not exceed a balance of one hundred (100) hours of accrued CTO.
+An employee may select CTO as payment for overtime only if the added CTO does not cause the employee's accrued CTO to exceed a balance of one hundred (100) hours of accrued CTO.

 25.2 CTO - A time off calendar (maintained in TeleStaff) shall be available to the employees.
 CTO requested by an employee shall be made electronically using Telestaff.